mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 .. image:: /images/en/flat-coloring/Krita_filling_lineart10.png
     :alt: coloring with colorise mask

 When you are satisfied, |mouseright| the colorize mask, and go to :menuselection:`Convert --> Paint Layer`.
 This will turn the colorize mask to a generic paint layer.
-Then, you can fix the last issues by aking the lineart semi-transparent and painting the flaws away with a pixel art brush.
+Then, you can fix the last issues by aking the line art semi-transparent and painting the flaws away with a pixel art brush.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart11.png
     :alt: result from the colorise mask